plumface-gcc/CatHack/readme.md

 I am planning on removing it as you can just hardcode your ping into the orbwalking calculation.

 # How to use
-1. Download the Tessdata folder from the repo
+1. Download the Tessdata folder and Release folder from the repo (make sure to unzip CatHack somewhere in your C drive)
 2. Put the Tessdata folder into your C: drive' documents folder. **(IT HAS TO BE IN C:)**
 3. Launch CatHack
 4. Go into the "Player" tab